-As outlined above, it is anticipated that new actions will be added to the action plan during the lifetime of the strategy.
-Additions may be a reaction to changes in external factors (such as legislation) or proactively if an opportunity arises.
-These additions will be managed appropriately and ensure that the key themes continue to be reflected throughout the action plan.
+Throughout the lifespan of this strategy, there is an expectation that new actions will be added to the action plan, reacting to changes in external factors (such as legislation) or proactively if an opportunity to do so arises.
+These additions will be managed appropriately and will ensure that they continue to reflect the key themes of this strategy.